Space Shuttle Solid Rocket Booster: Overview

-The SRBs committed the shuttle to liftoff and ascent, without the possibility of launch abort, until both motors had fully consumed their propellants and had simultaneously been jettisoned by explosive jettisoning bolts from the remainder of the vehicle.
+The SRBs committed the shuttle to liftoff and ascent, without the possibility of launch abort, until both motors had fully consumed their propellants and had simultaneously been jettisoned by explosive bolts and thrusters to push them away from the Shuttle.
 Only then could any conceivable set of launch or post-liftoff abort procedures be contemplated.
 In addition, failure of an individual SRB's thrust output or ability to adhere to the designed performance profile was probably not survivable.